 Develop individual intervention plans for students who have shown signs of bullying.

 Meet with parents of involved students, seek their support, require counseling and specific improvements when necessary.

 At St. John the Baptist School, students are supported in many ways to enhance motivation and encourage engagement in both academic and social activities.
 Across the curriculum, students work in small differentiated groups, both in resource and enrichment, to enhance language arts and math skills.
 In accordance with the Backward Design theory of planning, instructing and assessing students in alternative ways, students are given opportunities to apply knowledge through various projects and assignments that focus on specific talents and gifts, sometimes overlooked in traditional testing situations.
 Students might work within Makerspace program to create special projects and creative responses to learned material.

-Our Guidance Adviser is available to all students each afternoon in many ways.
-Regular bi-monthly guidance classes are offered in grades K-5, and in grades 6-8, students have an opportunity to participate in small groups during lunch or homeroom periods.
 A Buddy Bench sits on the periphery of our playground, reminding all students that no one should be without a friend at SJB and that all are welcome in our community.